 Milk Paint the Chair

-You might recognize the left over fabric from this office chair DIY.
+I love this fabric.
+You might recognize it from this office chair DIY.

 Since green is my favourite colour, I’m going with that!
 Mix equal parts milk paint powder to water and mix until combined.